 If you live in a region that experiences extreme weather, you probably use a thermostat, albeit a manually controlled one.
 A smart thermostat will save you lots of time and effort, keep your house comfortable (as it should), and save you some cash in energy bills in the long term.

-They've not really caught on, but smart coffee makers are arguably one of the most futuristic home tech solutions out there.
+They’ve not caught on, but smart coffee makers are arguably one of the most futuristic home tech solutions out there.
 First, they prepare your coffee as you sleep (or shower) and allow you to set a specific temperature for your coffee.

 Save yourself the hassle of struggling to find your apartment keys when you come home after a drunk night out by installing a smart lock that opens up on sensing your smartphone.
-Smart locks are among the revolutionary smart apartment ideas and are definitely the future of home security.
+Smart locks are among the revolutionary smart apartment ideas and are the future of home security.